dadaismee/vs_blog/src/blog/phd-draft/index.md

 - **Stephen Turner** for careful and lengthy comments on my early drafts and discussions about coordination, cogntition and philosophy of social science;
 - **colleagues at conferences** who asked questions and engaged in the discussions afterwards.

-I also have infinite gratitude for my partner and family for support and care during my PhD years.
+I also have infinite gratitude to my partner and family for support and care during my PhD years.
 Thank you!

 # **Chapter 1.** Social conventions: Hume, Lewis and game theory
 The tradition of understanding social coordination as a source of social order is historically rich.
 Aristotle grounded social conventions in human nature and the pursuit of *eudaimonia*, or flourishing.
 He viewed humans as "political animals" who naturally form communities to achieve collective well-being.
 Justice and virtue, central to his ethics, were seen as the basis for political order.
 Unlike later followers of the social contract theory, Aristotle saw social organization as intrinsic to human rationality rather than a deliberate agreement [@aristotle1998].